kadena-community/kadena.js/packages/apps/graph/README.md

 pnpm run start
 ```

+### Running your first query

+On startup, the GraphQL server runs a set of system checks to see if Chainweb node and the chainweb-data database are reachable.
+It also checks if all the extra migrations have been executed.
+If the checks fail, the server will not start.
+If the checks pass, the server will start and you can access the GraphQL endpoint at `localhost:4000/graphql`.

-Finally, go to localhost:4000/graphql and execute this query to see if everything works:
+To do a final check, go to localhost:4000/graphql and execute this query to see if everything works:

 ```gql
 subscription {